Nikhil-Sahu106/The-Spark-foundation-Internship/README.md

 ## Technical : Task 1 - Prediction using Supervised ML (Level - Beginner)
 ### Predict the percentage of an student based on the no. of study hours.
 This is supposed to be done with linear regression as we will be using just 2 variables. </br>
-<li>Dataset for this model can be found at : <a href = "https://github.com/Nikhil-Sahu106/The-Spark-foundation-Internship/blob/main/Data%20Science%20And%20Business%20Analytics/Task%201%20dataset.csv"</a>Task 1 Dataset<br>
+<li>Dataset for this model can be found at : <a href = "https://github.com/Nikhil-Sahu106/The-Spark-foundation-Internship/blob/main/Data%20Science%20And%20Business%20Analytics/Task%201%20dataset.csv">Task 1 Dataset</a>.<br>

-<li>Code for this model can be found at : <a href = "https://github.com/Nikhil-Sahu106/The-Spark-foundation-Internship/blob/main/Data%20Science%20And%20Business%20Analytics/Task%201%20-%20Prediction%20using%20Supervised%20ML.ipynb"</a>Task 1 - Prediction using Supervised ML<br>
+<li>Code for this model can be found at : <a href = "https://github.com/Nikhil-Sahu106/The-Spark-foundation-Internship/blob/main/Data%20Science%20And%20Business%20Analytics/Task%201%20-%20Prediction%20using%20Supervised%20ML.ipynb">Task 1 - Prediction using Supervised ML</a>.<br>

 ### What are we supposed to do with the given dataset?